PointsDB Architecture¶

 # Discover unique values across columns (for building sub-queries)

-# Note: Automatically explodes list-type columns (tiers, surfaces, projections, groups)
+# Note: Automatically explodes list-type columns (groups[]); prefer facets.* for new consumers

 unique_values(filters: dict, columns: list[str]) -> pd.DataFrame